fitzypop/ghibliapi/README.md

 ## Updates

 - December 1 2022 - Heroku is charging for apps now, so I'm archiving this.
 Feel free to fork and host another version
-- Februray 20 2023 - I forked the og archive from
+- Februray 20 2023 - I forked the og archive
   - Host on Deta Space
-  - ran into problems with Deta
+  - ran into problems with Deta and fetching api data
-  - resloved problems by making all routes public in Spacefile
+  - resolved problems by making all routes public in Spacefile

 ## Endpoints